TBX-3400 FOR SOLID TUMORS

 Granted Rare Pediatric Disease Designation by the U.S. FDA.

-Taiga will be launching its first clinical trial for TBX-2400 by the end of the year in adult patients with either myelofibrosis or acute myeloid leukemia.
+Taiga will be launching its first clinical trial for TBX-2400 in the second half of 2021 in adult patients with either myelofibrosis or acute myeloid leukemia.
 A clinical trial for pediatric patients is projected to begin in the next twelve months.

 RED BLOOD CELLS